parulbhatnagar/UrbanSenseAIPoC/README.md

 ## Deployment

 This project is configured for seamless deployment on Netlify.
-Since the API key is hardcoded, no environment variables need to be configured on the server.
+For security, the production build uses a serverless function to make API calls, so your API key is never exposed in the browser.

 ### Deployment Instructions for Netlify

 1. Push your code to your GitHub Repository.
 2. Log in to Netlify and select "Add new site" -> "Import an existing project".
 3. Connect your GitHub account and select your repository.
-Netlify will automatically detect and use the settings from `netlify.toml`.
-4. Deploy the site.
-No further configuration is needed.
+4.  **Configure the API Key:** Before deploying, you must add your API key to Netlify's environment variables:
+    - Go to your new site's dashboard.
+    - Navigate to **Site configuration > Build & deploy > Environment > Environment variables**.
+    - Click **"Add a variable"**.
+    - For the **Key**, enter `API_KEY`.
+    - For the **Value**, paste your Google Gemini API key.
+    - Click **"Create variable"**.
+5.  **Deploy:** Go to the "Deploys" tab and trigger a new deploy.
+Netlify will use your new environment variable to build and deploy the site.

 ## Installing as a PWA on Your Phone